Skip to main content

 Monitoring Growth Hormone Peptide Therapies

 The liver produces IGF-1 in response to GH stimulation, and its levels remain stable throughout the day, making it an excellent proxy for overall GH activity.
-The goal of is to raise IGF-1 levels from a suboptimal range into a healthy, youthful range, typically the mid-to-upper end of the reference range for a 20-30 year old.
+The goal of peptide therapy is to raise IGF-1 levels from a suboptimal range into a healthy, youthful range, typically the mid-to-upper end of the reference range for a 20-30 year old.
 This data-driven approach ensures the therapy is effective and avoids excessive stimulation of the GH axis.

 Academic